 He has worked for the Creative Partnerships scheme at nursery, reception and Key Stage 1 and 2 levels.
 This involved the use of music as a tool to support the national curriculum for science and numeracy, as well as encouraging the children to design their own musical pieces as a way of expressing their own life experiences.

-He has been a visiting tutor for The Royal Academy of Music (London), Trinity Laban Conservatoire (London), The Guildhall School of Music and Drama (London), Truro College of Jazz, Birmingham Conservatoire and Plymouth University.
+He is a visiting instrumental and ensemble tutor for The Royal Academy of Music (London), Trinity Laban Conservatoire (London) and The Guildhall School of Music and Drama (London), and has delivered workshops, lectures and masterclasses at Truro College of Jazz, Birmingham Conservatoire and Plymouth University.

 Steve Buckley is a highly respected musician and educator who has been an inspirational figure on the British Jazz Scene for nearly thirty years.
 I have been fortunate to have performed alongside him on numerous occasions.
 He has vast experience of leading music workshops for all ages and ability ranges, and covers a wide range of musical genres, with specific expertise in jazz and world music.